Modernist Denmark / Sweden / Norway

 or stop for a few days in London on the way back.
 This involves a change fee and any fare difference is handled directly with

-DELTA.
+the airline.
 They are pretty good about this -- as long as you are changing

 dates and not cities.
 You may also add your frequent flyer number (or